Lucite Vs. Acrylic: The Differences And Uses Of Both

 If you want a deal toy or award that will stand the test of time, Lucite is the way to go.

-Qualities of Lucite and Acrylic
+Qualities of Acrylic

 Uses of Lucite and Acrylic